 The second most common type of Hearing loss is called Conductive Hearing loss.
 The conductive Hearing loss can be fully or partially treated by the ENT Doctor.
 As the name suggests, the sound waves are not conducted from the Outer Ear to the Inner ear due to various reasons.

 Earwax secretion is a normal function of the ear.
 The earwax prevents the dust and foreign particles from going into the Ear canal.
 Some people excrete more wax than others.
 It is advisable to regularly Clean the Earwax.
 If the ears are not cleaned in time it tends to block the passage of the Ear Canal.
 There is also an increase in the chances of infection.

-Infection & Allergies
+Infection and Allergies

 During winter months it is easy to catch a cold.
 This results in throat infection.
-The infection due to the cold causes swelling in the ear and in some cases there is fluid accumulation as well.
+The infection due to the common cold causes swelling in the ear and in some cases there is fluid accumulation as well.
 This blocks the sound waves from reaching the Inner Ear.

-Blockage by A Foreign Object
+Ear Canal Blockage By A Foreign Object

 At times foreign objects get stuck in the ear.
 It is advisable not to use any foreign object to clear the earwax or for relieving the irritation in the ear.